 If you want to contact me about anything on this site please email me - firstname.lastname@example.org

 I unboxed the pads and ran them off a 12v battery for 3 hours to test them, they heat up immediately and ran consistently hot with no issues.
 The instructions are very amusing in Chinese English.
-Basically the heat pad must not touch the metal handlebar this is not an issue as I use a layer of double sided golf grip tape round the bar to hold the heated pad on, then another layer over the top.
-I slide my preferred Pro Grip 801 grips on using Lighter Fuel inside the grip and on the grip tape to make the adhesive soft and slippy.
-Leave overnight and the grips is stuck fast.
+Basically the heat pad must not touch the metal handlebar, I use a layer of double sided golf grip tape round the bar/throttle body to hold the heated pad on, then I apply a second layer over the top.
+I slide my preferred Pro Grip 801 grips on using lighter fuel inside the grip and on the grip tape to make the adhesive soft and slippy.
+Leave overnight and the grips are stuck fast.
 I have used this arrangement on all my bikes for 15 years.
 Working well so far.

 I find the throttle action on the Strada to slow so it needs a lot of wrist movement.
 While the throttle was apart I cut and bent a thin strip of 2mm aluminium sheet to increase the diameter of the throttle body to give a faster throttle action.
 Stuck in place with Devcon Epoxy.
 This modification transforms the TR650 and it is now so much nicer to ride